 The ticket office was hidden between shops and restaurants.
-For the tour you have to buy a ticket for a 14 person boat and the cave entrance ticket.
+For the tour, you have to buy a ticket for a 14 person boat and the cave entrance ticket.
 I met three young people from Austria and Germany at the ticket office and invited them to share a boat, to which they happily agreed.
 About 20 minutes later we were also joined by a Japanese lady and her daughter.
-All together we decided not to wait anymore, bought tickets and went to the boat station.
+Altogether we decided not to wait anymore, bought tickets and went to the boat station.

 The boat ride was nice and in some 10 minutes we arrived at the cave entrance.

 The engine was switched off and the boat was paddled into the cave.
 It was spectacular and quite different from the Paradise Cave that has no water.
 We had a look-around stop at the end and got back by a pathway, admiring Nature’s creations.